 - The collection is housed in the historic Navarre Building, built in 1880 by F.E.
 Edbrooke.

-- The paintings are displayed salon-style, floor to ceiling on each floor, so the amount of objects on view can be quite impressive to the first -time visitor.
+- The paintings are displayed salon-style, floor to ceiling on three floors of galleries.

-- Museum Educator works directly with teachers to customize on-site tours, activities, and related classroom lessons.*
+- Education specialists work directly with teachers to customize tours, activities, and related classroom lessons.*

-- Field trips are booked on Tuesdays & Thursdays year-round as private reservations, so your students are the only visitors in our galleries.
+- Field trips are booked on Tuesdays and Thursdays year-round as private reservations.

-Please contact us to learn more at info@AnschutzCollection.org, 303-293-2000, or book your field trip using the Virtual School Tour Request Form (also at top of page)
+Please contact us here, 303-293-2000, or book your virtual field trip using the Virtual School Tour Request Form (also at top of page)

 *For organized school groups, visits by appointment can be arranged on either a Tuesday or Thursday.
-Admission fees are not charged in connection with the visit of an organized school group from an elementary, middle or high school, from a college or university, or from an accredited art school, so long as the person requesting the visit is a teacher of the students involved or other official representative of the school, college or university involved.
-Admission fees are also waived for all accompanying teachers and other chaperones.
-Teachers may be required to participate in an orientation to the Museum and its policies and procedures prior to such visits.
-Due to the fragile nature of the collection and the intimate nature of the galleries, children under the age of 8 are not admitted to the museum, and children under the age of 16 must be accompanied by at least 1 adult for every 4 children.
-All children must be supervised at all times by their accompanying adults.
-(All visitors will be asked to check overcoats, backpacks, briefcases, large bags, umbrellas and any other large items at the Museum entrance.)
+Fees are not charged in connection with the visit of an organized school group from an elementary, middle or high school, from a college or university, or from an accredited art school, so long as the person requesting the visit is a teacher of the students involved or other official representative of the school, college or university involved.
 School tours require 2 weeks advance notice and are subject to the availability of Museum staff to lead a tour on the day and time requested.